-512 We intended to address the reason behind our results.
-Participants in DAs under trader settings 513 are given many opportunities to resell and redeem permits.
-More specifically, DAs are considered 514 to provide more opportunities for speculative trades.
-This types of speculative trades may be inde-515 pendent of the efficiency aspects of the MPS.
-However, we are concerned that when a considerable 516 proportion of bids to buy and offers to sell submitted in the market do not necessarily reflect the 517 underlying marginal abatement costs (MACs), the existence of such speculative trades will not 518 improve or even worsen the market performance with respect to efficiency and price dynamics.
+We intended to address the reason behind our results.
+Participants in DAs under trader settings are given many opportunities to resell and redeem permits.
+More specifically, DAs are considered to provide more opportunities for speculative trades.
+This types of speculative trades may be independent of the efficiency aspects of the MPS.
+However, we are concerned that when a considerable proportion of bids to buy and offers to sell submitted in the market do not necessarily reflect the underlying marginal abatement costs (MACs), the existence of such speculative trades will not improve or even worsen the market performance with respect to efficiency and price dynamics.

-In this experiment, we employed the MAC schedules parametrized by Cason and Gangadharan 519 (2006).
-We realize the differences and similarities between our setting and other previous works 520 with respect to MAC schedules (see figure 1).
-Ledyard and Szakaly-Moore (1994), who obtain a 521 similar result to ours in terms of efficiency, employ the relatively homogeneous and qualitatively 522 similar MAC schedules to our MAC schedules.
-In contrast, Godby et al. (1997) and Muller et al. 523 (2002) employed different types of MAC schedules that are highly heterogeneous across firms at 524 least in a group-wise manner.
-Therefore, we surmise the manner in which MACs are organized 525 across firms is a crucial factor, which we have addressed extensively in the discussion section.
-526
+In this experiment, we employed the MAC schedules parametrized by Cason and Gangadharan (2006).
+We realize the differences and similarities between our setting and other previous works with respect to MAC schedules (see figure 9).
+Ledyard and Szakaly-Moore (1994), who obtain a similar result to ours in terms of efficiency, employ the relatively homogeneous and qualitatively similar MAC schedules to our MAC schedules.
+In contrast, Godby et al. (1997) and Muller et al. (2002) employed different types of MAC schedules that are highly heterogeneous across firms at least in a group-wise manner.
+Therefore, we surmise the manner in which MACs are organized across firms is a crucial factor, which we have addressed extensively in the discussion section.